ps-mr/LinqOnSteroids/website/website.md

 Examples from our paper are implemented and tested in class `ivm.tests.PaperTutorial`.

 # Evaluation
-The evaluation included in the paper was done on release 0.1.
+The evaluation included in the paper was done on release 0.1; the new release gives similar results.
 The code is located in class `performancetests.opaltests.FindBugsAnalyses`.

 We provide the raw data collected, together with the script used to produce the